I Can't Stop Watching TikTok Tarot Card Pulls

 Still, the skeptical side of me wondered how accurate a random "pull for anyone" could really be.
 And when I asked a few tarot pros that question, I learned that there are some mixed feelings about TarotTok.

-"Nothing can beat a personalized reading," says Katie Robinson, senior editor at SunSigns.com and professional tarot reader.
-"One-on-one readings can be accurate both in-person and online, but when we start getting into generalized pick-a-card or 'suggested for you' video readings, that’s when I’d take them with a grain of salt."
+"Nothing can beat a personalised reading," says Katie Robinson, senior editor at SunSigns.com and professional tarot reader.
+"One-on-one readings can be accurate both in-person and online, but when we start getting into generalised pick-a-card or 'suggested for you' video readings, that’s when I’d take them with a grain of salt."

-If you're hoping to gain insight into a specific problem in your life, you'd want to opt for a personalized pull, agrees Mysticalcraft Arriana, a Keen.com advisor and tarot card reader.
-"I can't suggest that anyone takes these generalized tarot cards draws to make a massive decision in their life," she says.
+If you're hoping to gain insight into a specific problem in your life, you'd want to opt for a personalised pull, agrees Mysticalcraft Arriana, a Keen.com advisor and tarot card reader.
+"I can't suggest that anyone takes these generalised tarot cards draws to make a massive decision in their life," she says.

 That said, public pulls do have some benefits.
 You can use a TikTok reading to gauge the day's energy, for instance.
 "Does the card say that it will be a good day or a day of miscommunications?
 Check that and then proceed," Arriana suggests.